gue-ni/rachael/README.md

-# Rachael - A Simple Chess Search
+# Rachael - A Simple Chess Engine

  Rachael is a simple, uci compatible chess engine written in C++17.